Personalizing Gifts With Quotes

 Distribute the words evenly across the top, down one side and under the picture directly on top of the glass.

 I attached the 3D hearts using two-sided tape squares.
-Centering the accents down the left side of the picture helps to balance out the overall look.
+Cantering the accents down the left side of the picture helps to balance out the overall look.

 I also used a different letter sheet to finish quoting the chapter and verse at the bottom.
 The script letter sheets didn’t include numbers but using a different font highlights the source of the quote.
 (Yeah, I could have used different lettering altogether, but I couldn’t find any I liked as well as the script.)